 2017 at Silver Hayes

-We’re very pleased to reveal the incredible Silver Hayes line-up for Glastonbury 2017.
-As always, our bill features a host of big name dance DJs and acts, from the worlds of techno, electronic underground, grime, hip hop, global beats and much, much more.
+The Silver Hayes line-up is huge this year.
+As always, the area’s line-up features a host of big name dance DJs and acts from the worlds of techno, electronic underground, grime, hip hop, global beats and much, much more.
+There’s definitely something for everyone to enjoy in Silver Hayes.

 The History of Silver Hayes